 Metadata Configuration

-Each Dashboard application has different moderation policies and custom moderation workflows that are platform specific.
+Each Moderation Dashboard application has different moderation policies and custom moderation workflows that are platform specific.
 Sending metadata in the API request along with your content will help you tailor the perfect moderation workflow specific to your company's application.

 Overview